Portmane/Ocean/src/main/java/frameworks/spring/coreSpring/documentation/1. TheIoCContainer/1.4. Dependencies/1.4.1. Dependency Injection/DependencyInjection.md

 faces, base classes or annotations.

 ### Constructor Argument Resolution
 Matching of Spring(beans) and Java constructor arguments is accomplished with type value.
-If no potential ambiguity exists in
+If no potential ambiguity
-the constructor arguments of a bean definition(such as `int.. name` arguments etc.), the order in which arguments are supp-
+exists in the constructor arguments of a bean definition(such as `int.. name` arguments etc.), the order in which argu-
-lide in the bean will be the order in which arguments will be supplied to bean initializer(constructor).
-Consider the fo-
+ments are supplide in the bean will be the order in which arguments will be supplied to bean initializer(constructor).
-llowing class:
+Consider the following class:
 ```java
 package x.y;